 Our movement was formally launched in the 19th century, through the work of Henry Bergh and the ASPCA, around a concern for the welfare of the horse.
 Today, in the field of animal protection, our movement has broadened its reach, and amazingly so.
-There are so many organizations, and included among them are organizations that work on many issues (such as The HSUS, Animal Legal Defense Fund, PETA, and many others) and groups that focus on one type of animal or one category of use or abuse—such as factory farming (Farm Sanctuary or Humane Farming Association), animal experimentation (National Anti-Vivisection Society, American Anti-Vivisection Society, New England Anti-Vivisection Society), the use of animals in entertainment (Performing Animal Welfare Society), feral cats (Alley Cat Allies), and so many others.
+There are so many organizations, and included among them are organizations that work on many issues (such as The HSUS, Animal Legal Defense Fund, PETA, and many others) and groups that focus on one type of animal or one category of use or abuse—such as factory farming (Farm Sanctuary), animal experimentation (National Anti-Vivisection Society, American Anti-Vivisection Society, New England Anti-Vivisection Society), the use of animals in entertainment (Performing Animal Welfare Society), feral cats (Alley Cat Allies), and so many others.
 Fortunately, there are groups for almost every type of animal and every form of abuse.

 Thistle, soon after being rescued.
 See his survivor story.